Soil conservation in Europe

 Book 'Soil Erosion in Europe'

-Soil conservation research using a rainfall simulator on experimental plots in Wijnandsrade, South Limbourg, The Netherlands (Photo F. Kwaad).
+Soil conservation research using a rainfall simulator on experimental plots in Wijnandsrade, South Limbourg, The Netherlands (Plots laid out and photo F. Kwaad).

 Multislot divisor for sampling runoff from an experimental plot (Photo F. Kwaad).